Zip Pay - Terms and Conditions

 Due Date means the day by which you are required to make your repayments as set out in the Schedule

-Effective Date means the date that we assign to an amount that is debited, or where relevant, credited to your Account.
+Effective Date means the date that we assign, acting reasonably, to an amount that is debited, or where relevant, credited to your Account.

 Electronic Equipment means any electronic device which is capable of receiving emails including but not limited to a computer, telephone or mobile phone.